-Our Lovely Daysail to the Goat Farm Nick Seraphinoff, helm, and Chip Cunningham, crew, on Impulse, Wayfarer 10864, September 15, 2013.
-A file of relevant pictures follows.
+Our Lovely Daysail to the Goat Farm

+Nick Seraphinoff, helm, and Chip Cunningham, crew, on Impulse, Wayfarer 10864, September 15, 2013.
+A file of relevant pictures is available on the USWA website.
+Follow the link on the homepage.

 Telling you we are taking a daysail to the Goat Farm is going to give you the wrong idea, but that's how we're starting.
 Its name is actually the Goat Yard which is more than just a play on Boat Yard.
 There really was a goat, Nemo.
 Nemo is gone now.
 Wild dogs, I hear.
 And he's not the only one.
 Everything is changing.
 People are starting to call it the Goat Farm.

 "Let's sail to the Goat Farm!"
 Nick says.